-The JP sets out to promote integrated policy and financing frameworks, strategies and other means to effectively unlock and direct sources of finance toward accelerating.
-Armenia's progress towards the SDGs.
+The JP sets out to promote integrated policy and financing frameworks, strategies and other means to effectively unlock and direct sources of finance toward accelerating Armenia's progress towards the SDGs.
 This will be achieved through the delivery of interconnected activities that directly will contribute to achieving the SDG targets- three process targets and nine outcome targets - across SDG 1, 2, 3, 4, 5 13, 16 & 17.
 Given the cross-cutting nature of the SDG, the JP will also help accelerate achievements of other SDG targets indirectly related to poverty, food security, health, education, climate resilience, gender equality, affordable and clean energy, strong institutions and partnerships.
 The JP, through its SDG budget component, will also contribute to enhanced SDG reporting.

-The table below lists all 12 SDG targets in direct focus of the JP, including national baseline data provided by ArmStat.
+The table below lists all 12 SDG targets in direct focus of the JP.

-Targets Baseline data 1.a: Ensure significant mobilization of resources from a variety of sources, including through enhanced development cooperation, in order to provide adequate and predictable means for developing countries, in particular least developed countries, to implement programmes and policies to end poverty in all its dimensions Proportion of total government spending on essential services (education, health and social protection): 42.7% (2018) 1.b: Create sound policy frameworks at the national, regional and international levels, based on pro-poor and gender-sensitive development strategies, to support accelerated investment in poverty eradication actions Proportion of government recurrent and capital spending to sectors that disproportionately benefit women, the poor and vulnerable groups: No data available 2.1: By 2030, end hunger and ensure access by all people, in particular the poor and people in vulnerable situations, including infants, to safe, nutritious and sufficient food all year round Prevalence of undernourishment: 9.7% (2017) Prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES): 34.3% (2017) 3.2: By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births Under-five mortality rate: 8.7/1000 life births (2018) 4.1: By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes Proportion of children at the end of lower secondary achieving at least a minimum proficiency level in (i) reading and (ii) mathematics: 89.2% (2018) 5.c: Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels Availability of a system to track and make public allocations for gender equality and women's empowerment: no (2020) 13.2: Integrate climate change measures into national policies, strategies and planning No data available 16.6: Develop effective, accountable and transparent institutions at all levels Proportion of population satisfied with their last experience of public services: 73.7% (2018) 17.3: Mobilize additional financial resources for developing countries from multiple sources Foreign direct investment (FDI), official development assistance and South-South cooperation as a proportion of total domestic budget: No data available 17.14: Enhance policy coherence for sustainable development Extent of use of country-owned results frameworks and planning tools by providers of development cooperation: No data available 17.15: Respect each country's policy space and leadership to establish and implement policies for poverty eradication and sustainable development Extent of use of country-owned results frameworks and planning tools by providers of development cooperation: No data available 17.16: Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries No data available
+1.4 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance 1.b Create sound policy frameworks at the national, regional and international levels, based on pro-poor and gender-sensitive development strategies, to support accelerated investment in poverty eradication actions 2.1 By 2030, end hunger and ensure access by all people, in particular the poor and people in vulnerable situations, including infants, to safe, nutritious and sufficient food all year round 3.2 By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under-5 mortality to at least as low as 25 per 1,000 live births 4.1 By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes 5.C Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels 13.2 Integrate climate change measures into national policies, strategies and planning 16.6 Develop effective, accountable and transparent institutions at all levels 17.3 Mobilize additional financial resources for developing countries from multiple sources 17.14 Enhance policy coherence for sustainable development 17.15 Respect each country's policy space and leadership to establish and implement policies for poverty eradication and sustainable development

 The JP team will monitor the progress across the listed SDG targets in close collaboration with the GoA, the National SDG Council, the Steering Committee and the DPM's Office.
-Planned and actual budget expenditures related to the JP's target sectors - climate change, food security and human capital development - will be the most important tool for progress assessment as it clearly will show how the GoA has re-aligned its spending.
-However, given that the recent MTEF runs up until 2021 focus will be on the next MTEF, i.e. the 2021-2023 MTEF.
+Planned and actual budget expenditures as well as efficiency and effectiveness of spending related to the JP's target sectors - climate change, food security and human capital development - will be the most important tool for progress assessment as it clearly will show how the GoA has re-aligned or optimized its spending.
 Disaggregated SDG and financing data will be used to the extent possible, accessed through the GoA's to be established integrated policy, planning and budgeting system as well as ArmStat's web-portal where national SDG data is presented.
 The Project's M&E framework will guide this work as well as well as serve as a planning and management tool for SDG data collection, analysis and reporting.
 In cases where data is limited or missing, the JP will collaborate with the National SDG Innovation Lab to develop innovative ways of collecting, generating and/or analysing SDGs data.